dmitrypol/dmitrypol.github.io/_drafts/redis_etl.md

 end
 {% endhighlight %}

-`returning_visitor_check` will be extremely fast thanks to Redis speed.
+`return_visitor_check` will be extremely fast thanks to Redis speed.
 And now you can use `if @returning_visitor == true` in your controllers or view templates.
 Data will be automatically purged at the end of the month using [Redis TTL](http://redis.io/commands/ttl).

 So the feature works great.
 But let's say our business users need to see how many total visitors site had that month and how many of them were returning.
 And they want to see this data by date.
 For that you want to aggregate those records separately in Redis using different namespace.